theunicornguild/the-reading-potato/17_pending_contrbutions/01_python_4_view.md

 	return render(request, 'contributions_list.html', context)
 ```

-This `view` starts by checking permissions, and then retrieved the contributions and sends them threough the context to the `template`.
+This `view` starts by checking permissions, and then retrievs the contributions and sends them through the context to the `template`.

 Let's take a look at how the `Contributions` where filtered out
 ```python